ioBroker/ioBroker.vis/README.md

 * (foxriver76) added select box to dimension attributes if multiple widgets selected

 ### 2.9.18 (2024-01-15)
-* (foxriver76) fixed issue, that old attributes value is shown in some scenarios
+* (foxriver76) fixed issue that old attributes value is shown in some scenarios
 * (foxriver76) dedicated permission system extended to view level

 ### 2.9.17 (2024-01-13)